guoyu07/skynet-5/README.md

 - **skynet_dev.php** - version with autoloader works on classes from *src/* directory.
 You can use this version for development and tests
 - **skynet.php** - compiled version with all classes from *src/* directory included itself.
 This is the "production version" - one single file to put on server after compile from *src/*

+You can work on this two versions (when you launch both you will see that these two works exacly the same at now), but the idea od Skynet clusters is to operate on standalone compiled versions called here "clusters".

+You will see also:

 - **skynet_client.php** - Client for Skynet connections.
-This is a simple example shows how to integrate Skynet with other applications
+This is a simple example shows how to integrate Skynet with other applications.

-You can work on this two versions (when you launch both you will see that these two works exacly the same at now), but the idea od Skynet clusters is to operate on standalone compiled versions called here "clusters".

 # 2.4.
 How Skynet works?